WGH-/SpectatorUI/README_SpectatorUI_EN.txt

     ; set to false if you want to suppress notification beep bNotificationBeep=true

+    ; set to true if you want pickup timers to be rendered in larger font ; useful for video streaming, where video quality might be terrible bLargerPickupTimers=false

     ; you can customize pickup notification message here ; `o will be replaced with pickup name,